Exo-TiC/ExoTiC-ISM/paper/paper.md

 ``numpy`` [@numpy1; @numpy2], ``astropy`` [@astropy2013; @astropy2018], ``pandas`` [@pandas],
 ``matplotlib`` [@matplotlib; @matplotlib-zenodo], ``sherpa`` [@sherpa.v4.11.0] as well as some custom functions, like an implementation of the transit function by @mandel2002.
 It applies a 4-parameter limb darkening law as outlined in @claret2000 and @sing2010, using either the 1D Kurucz stellar models or the 3D stellar atmosphere models by @magic2015.

 The required inputs for the analysis are two text files that contain the lightcurve of the observed object, and a wavelength array.
+Input parameters are rendered from a ``config.ini`` file and we provide an ``environment.yml`` file to build a ``conda`` environment to run the package in.
 The development in Python and hosting the repository on GitHub will facilitate the usage of the package by researchers, as well as further functional development; an introductory tutorial is provided in the form of a Jupyter Notebook.

 ## Outlook